How Is Domestic Assault Defined Under Minnesota State Law?

 What Penalties Are Associated With A Domestic Violence Conviction?

 A misdemeanor domestic violence conviction carries a maximum penalty of 90 days in jail, while a felony domestic violence conviction carries a maximum penalty of five years in prison.

 What Happens If The Alleged Victim Recants Allegations Of Domestic Abuse?
 Will The Case Be Dropped?

-If an alleged victim recants allegations of domestic abuse, the prosecution will likely move forward with the case anyway.
+If an alleged victim recants allegations of domestic abuse, the prosecution will often move forward with the case anyway.
 Ultimately, the decision to pursue a domestic violence case is made by the prosecution, but some consideration can be given to the alleged victim if they decide that they do not want to move forward.

 What Kinds Of Defense Strategies Can Be Used In Domestic Assault Cases?

 An act that meets the elements of self-defense is absolutely a strong defense.
 In Minnesota, an individual has no obligation to retreat into their own home.
-Other defenses include arguing that there is lack of intent, or that a verbal argument should not rise to the level of a domestic assault or does not have probable cause for domestic assault charges.
-Additionally, we have a private investigator that can help with interviews and other obtaining other information.
+Other defenses include arguing that there is a lack of intent or that a verbal argument should not rise to the level of a domestic assault or does not have probable cause for domestic assault charges.
+Additionally, we have a private investigator that can help with interviews and obtaining other information.
 Ultimately, the government has the burden of proof beyond a reasonable doubt, and all defendants are presumed innocent until proven otherwise.

 For more information on domestic assault charges in Minnesota, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling Ryan Pacyga Criminal Defense at 612-474-5420 today.